-All of my jewelry is hand-crafted and designed in my Excelsior, MN studio.
-With proper care, your jewelry will improve with age and can develop a rich patina.
+All of my jewelry is hand-fabricated, not cast, and designed in my Excelsior, MN studio.
+With proper care, your jewelry will improve with age and can develop a rich deep patina.
 Soft polishing cloths meant for dry cleaning and wiping jewelry are easily available in any jewelry store as well as being found online.
 A good cloth I recommend is called a Sunshine Cloth.
 Just remember, if your piece has a patina, you don't want to rub too hard or you can rub the patina right off.

 To keep your jewelry in great condition I recommend following these simple care directions: